17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 12. Go power snorkeling with sea scooters

-The local guide Adolfo will take you on a power snorkeling tour in the crystal clear water off the coast of Cozumel.
+The local guide, Adolfo, will take you on a power snorkeling tour in the crystal clear water off the coast of Cozumel.

 The sea scooters do all the swimming for you while you enjoy the beautiful marine life of Cozumel.